awsdocs/amazon-mwaa-user-guide/doc_source/networking-about.md

 1. **What we recommend**:

-   1. We recommend using the Amazon MWAA console in [Option one: Creating the VPC network on the Amazon MWAA console](vpc-create.md#vpc-create-mwaa-console), or the AWS CloudFormation template in [Option two: Creating a VPC network *with* Internet access](vpc-create.md#vpc-create-template-private-or-public)\.
+   1. We recommend using the Amazon MWAA console in [Option one: Creating the VPC network on the Amazon MWAA console](vpc-create.md#vpc-create-mwaa-console), or the AWS CloudFormation template in [Option two: Creating an Amazon VPC network *with* Internet access](vpc-create.md#vpc-create-template-private-or-public)\.

    1. We recommend configuring access using an AWS Client VPN to your Apache Airflow *Web server* in [Tutorial: Configuring private network access using an AWS Client VPN](tutorials-private-network-vpn-client.md)\.